 The first par-5 follows which at some courses would be considered quite long at 562 yards off the whites.
 It’s not the longest hole at Cotswold Hills, however!

-Again out of bounds lurks should you stray too far to the left.
+Again out-of-bounds lurks should you stray too far to the left.

 Seven is a short par-5 that would give longer hitters the chance to reach in two.
-There is a pretty stone wall which may affect your second shot.
+There is a pretty stone wall that may affect your second shot.
 One of several that are dotted around the course.

 The 8th is a 90° dogleg right where you need to either take on the bunkers or play out to the left.
 Trees will interfere with your second shot if you’re short off the tee.